-On completing the programme students should:
+On completing the programme students should have:

-- A1 An advanced understanding of the role of banks in a modern economy. - A2 An advanced understanding of how global, regional and national financial legal and regulatory standards and techniques have been developed to contain and referee financial capitalism - A3 An advanced understanding of the operation and behaviour of banks, financial markets and investors. - A4 An advanced understanding of current research and scholarship on banking and finance theory. - A5 An advanced understanding of current research and scholarship on theories and techniques of regulation and the role of law in finance in and financial markets
+A1 An advanced understanding of the role of banks in a modern economy.

+A2 An advanced understanding of how global, regional and national financial legal and regulatory standards and techniques have been developed to contain and referee financial capitalism

+A3 An advanced understanding of the operation and behaviour of banks, financial markets and investors.

+A4 An advanced understanding of current research and scholarship on banking and finance theory.

+A5 An advanced understanding of current research and scholarship on theories and techniques of regulation and the role of law in finance in and financial markets

+A6 An ability to define the key components of countries' financial environment and how environmental components differ across countries.

+A7 An ability to identify financial ethical issues and make recommendations for appropriate courses of action.

-The primary means of imparting knowledge and understanding is a combination of lectures (A1-5), a variety of different seminar modes (A1-5), supervision in the development of project proposals (A1-5), and tutorial supervision of a dissertation (A1-5).
-Each seminar mode is interactive and student-focused, including discussion of taught and read material (A1-5), and individual and group projects (A1-A5).
+The primary means of imparting knowledge and understanding is a combination of lectures (A1-7), a variety of different seminar modes (A1-7), supervision in the development of project proposals (A1-7), and tutorial supervision of a dissertation (A1-7).
+Each seminar mode is interactive and student-focused, including discussion of taught and read material (A1-7), and individual and group projects (A1-A7).